liv-daliberti/grail-simulation/clean_data/README.md

 - **Full cleaned dataset** – persisted under `--output-dir`, retaining every promptable interaction for each `(participant, issue)` pair within Studies 1–3.
 - **Deduped analytics view** – computed in-memory via `clean_data.clean_data.dedupe_by_participant_issue` so prompt statistics still mirror the historical “one row per participant/issue” summaries.

-Downstream tooling that expects the deduped layout can invoke the helper directly, while modelling workflows can make use of the richer full-history export.
+Downstream tooling that expects the deduped layout can invoke the helper directly, while modeling workflows can make use of the richer full-history export.

 ## Validation and Logging